 Crisis Services Of North Alabama offers a service known as Project SAIL (Special Assessment Intervention and Liaison).
 This is offered for victims of domestic violence.
 It provides them advocacy, possible relocation expenses, referrals, and information on financial aid.
 They work closely with the Alabama Department of Human Resources on this resource.
 Huntsville, AL 35816, dial (256) 716-4052.

-Thrift stores and clothing closets are scattered in Huntsville and the county.
+Furniture banks, free school supplies and clothing closets are scattered in Huntsville and the county.
 Both free or low income items may be available.
-Centers may have free clothes, supplies for kids going back to school, diapers, furniture for sale, and much more.
-Continue Madison County Alabama clothing closets.
+Centers, both free clothing and furniture banks, may have free clothes, supplies for kids going back to school, diapers, furniture for sale, and much more.
+Continue Madison County Alabama free school supplies, furniture and clothing closets.

 Care Center Of Southeastern Madison County is located at 5439 Main Drive, New Hope, Alabama 35760.
 Phone number is (256) 723-2273.
 This is a local Christian-oriented, nonprofit charity organization that seeks to reduce poverty in southeastern Madison County Alabama.
 They accomplish this through emergency services, education initiatives, job training and employment resources, and recovery programs.

 Other local churches are available in Madison County and nearby regions.
 When possible, these faith based groups may offer financial support or basic needs.
-More information.
+More information Decatur churches.

-Holiday assistance is for low income families or those facing a short term crisis.
+Free holiday assistance is for low income families or those facing a short term crisis.
 Based on whether the applicant has children or maybe is a senior citizen, a free gift or home delivered meal may be given at Christmas.
 Donations may also allow for holiday food boxes, Christmas presents, and other goods.
-Find help from Madison County Christmas programs.
+Find help from Madison County free Christmas programs.

 CASA (Care Assurance System for the Aging and Homebound) of Madison County - This program helps the elderly in the community.
 The non-profit agency provides needed services to senior citizens and homebound utilizing volunteers and other counselors.
 The services are free to qualified individuals.
 Assistance programs offered by CASA include transportation, home repairs, wheelchair ramps, and many others.
 Call them at 256-533-7775.